-Thanks to our customers we were able to Gift Aid £885,000 back to The Salvation Army in 2015.
+Thanks to our customers we were able to Gift Aid more than £2 million back to The Salvation Army in the last 3 years alone.
 Below are some examples of where your money goes and how it helps those in need.

 Homelessness is a reality of our society.
 With thousands of people sleeping rough each night, we believe it is imperative to help them in any way we can.
 From street homelessness to those battling addiction, the services The Salvation Army offer put the person and their needs at the centre of their support to help them get back on their feet and stay there.